mise-plugins/asdf-zigmod/README.md

 $ asdf install zigmod latest

 # NOTE:
-#   - This plugin supports zigmod versions since v8-1993719
+#   - This plugin supports zigmod versions v51 or later
 #   - r* is newer prefix than v*

 # Set a version globally (on your ~/.tool-versions file)